 Pain that begins in your back or buttock and moves down your leg and may move into the foot.
 Weakness, tingling, or numbness in the leg may also occur.

 Sitting, standing for a long time, and movements that cause the spine to flex (such as knee-to-chest exercises) may make symptoms worse.

-The sciatic nerve is the largest and longest nerve in the human body.
-It connects the lower extremities to the… Read More
+The sciatic nerve is the longest in the body and is the central nerve in the leg.
+A critical nerve… Read More

 Introduction In the lower half region of the body, a large nerve connects to the lumbar region of the spine… Read More

 Introduction Inside the body are countless nerves that intertwine with each other and are all spread out.
 These nerves are… Read More